vinkovicA/vjezba/README.md

 # vjezba
-Test repo for publishing services using Jenkins.
+Test repo for building and deploying services using Jenkins.

-First readme file edit.

-Another edit!

-Third edit!!!